Judge considers dismissing U.S. fraud case against Bank of America

-ASHEVILLE N.C.
-A federal judge on Wednesday said he would consider dismissing a U.S. Department of Justice lawsuit accusing Bank of America Corp (BAC.N) of civil fraud in the sale of mortgage securities that soured during the global financial crisis.
+* Inplay Oil Corp - "is well positioned financially to support our 2017 developmental capital program" Source text for Eikon: Further company coverage:

-While not issuing a formal ruling, U.S. District Judge Max Cogburn said he had concerns and indicated at a hearing in Asheville, North Carolina that he might adopt the recommendation of a federal magistrate judge for a dismissal of the fraud claims tied to the $850 million (506.29 million pounds)sale of securities.
+ASHEVILLE, N.C., June 11 A federal judge on Wednesday said he would consider dismissing a U.S. Department of Justice lawsuit accusing Bank of America Corp of civil fraud in the sale of mortgage securities that soured during the global financial crisis.

 "DOJ may not have the evidence to try this as a fraud case," Cogburn said.